Vindelfjällen Nature Reserve: History

-Prehistory and Sami immigration
+Prehistory and Sámi immigration

 The first humans arrived in the mountains after the ice retreated at the end of the last ice age, about 9000 years ago.
-This may have been the ancestors of the Sami, a nomadic people living in the Northern Scandinavia.
+This may have been the ancestors of the Sámi, a nomadic people living in the Northern Scandinavia.
 They initially lived by hunting and gathering, the reindeer possibly being their main resource.
 Sharpening stones, ceramics and clubs have been found at the village of Ammarnäs, quartz shards, arrowheads were found near Tjulträsk and fragments of a stone knife were discovered near Forsavan, south the Tärnasjön.
 Traces of stone age dwellings can be seen near lakes Biellojaure, Överuman and Stor-Laisan.
 All these traces and artifacts date back to at least 4,000 to 5,000 years ago.
 Reindeer pitfall systems have also been discovered in the mountains, in areas where reindeer used to roam during their annual migrations.
 This was most often set up as holes of about two by three meters, to a depth of one or two meters, often spaced apart twenty or thirty meters from each other.
 They were covered with grass or leaves, and there were probably spikes at the bottom to kill the animal during its fall.
 Several complexes of this type traps are present in the reserve.
 Traps were most often made at the limit of birch forests, however a rare higher altitude trap has been found at Vindelkroken.
-Some traps were still used up 700–800 years ago, after which the Sami people changed their lifestyle and began to follow domesticated reindeer transhumance rather than trapping wild reindeer.
-Ten ancient Sami graves have been discovered in the reserve.
+Some traps were still used up 700–800 years ago, after which the Sámi people changed their lifestyle and began to follow domesticated reindeer transhumance rather than trapping wild reindeer.
+Ten ancient Sámi graves have been discovered in the reserve.
 They were often placed higher up, in order to have a view of the surrounding landscape.
 Two tombs are located well north of Lake Tärnasjön on a small hill overlooking the bogs.
 South of Lake Tärnasjön, there are also graves on the islands, dating from the eighteenth and nineteenth century, probably placed there to protect them from predators.